 - As a border region of the Roman Empire Brabant became involved in some of the earliest organised warfare; the Gallo-Roman wars devastated the area and its people.

 - The Germanic tribe of the Salii (Franks) moved from the river IJssel to Brabant.
-They would become the most powerful of all Germanic tribes.
+They would become the most powerful of all Germanic tribes, later known as the Franks.

 - The Tubanti in Twente became part of the larger tribal confederation of the Frissi, than in the 8thcentury of that of the Saxons to also end up under the Franks.
 Also Wietmarschen and Nordhorn fell within the tribal area of the Tubanti.